 - Ever been asked to estimate a giant scope of work, and that becomes the timeline of the project?
 Waterfall with sprints.

 - Ever decided if something was in scope or not, months before that thing would get built?
 Waterfall with sprints.

 One of my favorite principles from Lean is to decide as late as possible.
-That’s when you have the most information, so that’s when you should make the decision.
-Apply this to everything: technical architecture, prioritization, requirements, everything.
-Wait to decide until you can’t wait any longer.
+Wait to decide until you can’t wait any longer, because that’s when you have the most information.
+Apply this to everything: technical architecture, prioritization, requirements, whatever.

 In project planning, deciding as late as possible means that you only decide to do something when it’s time to do it.
 That way you can be as confident as possible that it’s the most valuable thing to do next.
 Don’t decide what’s in scope for the whole project before the project even begins.
 Shut up and plan the sprint.